5 Adoption Strategies for a Thriving Yammer Network

 Once you have achieved a thriving Yammer network, employees will connect with their colleagues, share experiences and accomplish day-to-day tasks on the public and private areas of the tool.

-That means your Yammer network will hold a lot of employee data and it's essential that you protect both your organization and your users with a proactive strategy for maintaining compliance with data privacy regulations.
+That means your Yammer network will hold a lot of employee data and it's essential that you protect both your organization and your users with a proactive information governance strategy for maintaining compliance with data privacy regulations.

 However, one of the most sweeping and stringent data privacy regulations is the General Data Protection Regulation (GDPR), which applies to any business that processes data from EU citizens (even if that business is outside the EU!).